 Parents today might react in horror to the stories Hiu tells of her life as a mom, but when I’m around Hana and her solidity, I have to wonder about the protective way it seems most kids are being raised today (and believe me, I have been a very close-buzzing helicopter mom).
 My experience of the farm kids I’ve met is that they are capable little people growing up knowing how to take care of themselves.
-Hana says that’s true of her own children.
+Hana confirms that that is true of her own children.

 Separation from Tony

 It’s easy to romanticize about an idyllic life on a farm.
 But farm life is still life, and sometimes it’s great and sometimes it’s not.
-Like in 1974, when the wood stove in Hiu and Tony’s house caught fire and burned off the attic and the roof.
+Like when the wood stove in Hiu and Tony’s house caught fire and burned off the attic and the roof.
 Hiu sees that fire as a turning point in her relationship with Tony, which, despite their fun adventures, had never been a wonderful match.
-He took up with one of the young Oberlin students who had worked on the farm in the early ’70s and moved in with her.
+After the fire, he took up with one of the young Oberlin students who had worked on the farm in the early ’70s and moved in with her.

 Hiu and Tony still ran the farm together, because they both wanted to farm.
 “He just didn’t want to live with me.
 It was terrible.”
-Or, as Hana characterizes it, “It was a complicated time.”
+Or, as Hana sums it up: “It was a complicated time.”
 It was two years later that he got sick, and two years after that that he died.